lnqs/textual-image/README.md

 ![Demo App](./demo.gif)

-_textual-image_ offers both Rich renderables and Textual Widgets that leverage the [Terminal Graphics Protocol (TGP)](https://sw.kovidgoyal.net/kitty/graphics-protocol/) and [Sixel](https://en.wikipedia.org/wiki/Sixel) protocols to display images in your terminal.
+_textual-image_ offers both Rich renderables and Textual Widgets that leverage the [Terminal Graphics Protocol (TGP)](https://sw.kovidgoyal.net/kitty/graphics-protocol/), [Sixel](https://en.wikipedia.org/wiki/Sixel), and [iTerm2 Inline Images](https://iterm2.com/documentation-images.html) protocols to display images in your terminal.
 For terminals that don't support these protocols, fallback rendering using Unicode characters is available.

 ## Supported Terminals

 - **Terminal Graphics Protocol (TGP)**: Initially introduced by the [Kitty](https://sw.kovidgoyal.net/kitty/) terminal emulator.
 While support is partially available in other terminals, it doesn't seem to be really usable there.
 - **Sixel Graphics**: Supported by various terminal emulators including [xterm](https://invisible-island.net/xterm/) and a lot of others.
+- **iTerm2 Inline Images Protocol**: Supported by [iTerm2](https://iterm2.com/) and other terminals implementing the [OSC 1337 File protocol](https://iterm2.com/documentation-images.html).
+Available as an explicit rendering option.

 _Note_: As implementation of these protocols differ a lot feedback on different terminal emulators is very welcome.